-Pilat Media and SimpleStream Launch OTTilus
+Pilat Media and SimpleStream launch OTTilus

-LONDON: Pilat Media Global plc is joining forces with SimpleStream Limited to launch OTTilus, a new company specializing in over-the-top video solutions for broadcasters, platform operators, and new media ventures.
+Pilat Media Global plc (AIM: PGB), a leading supplier of business management software to the media industry, is joining forces with SimpleStream Limited to launch OTTilus, a new company specializing in over-the-top (OTT) video solutions for broadcasters, platform operators, and new media ventures.
 OTTilus will be a jointly owned company with Pilat Media owning 60 percent and SimpleStream owning 40 percent.

+"With OTTilus, we will combine our 14 years of broadcast management expertise and global presence with the existing technology and talent pool that SimpleStream brings to the joint venture to focus on the emerging OTT market," said Avi Engel, CEO of Pilat Media.

-SimpleStream is a London-based startup with a currently available OTT platform in use by 14 content providers in the United Kingdom, including Food Network, At the Races, and Ideal Shopping.
-Pilat said that with the enhancements being added through leveraging its existing software, service delivery, and international presence, OTTilus is being engineered to suit the needs of a much wider market including larger broadcasters, operators, and clients outside of the United Kingdom.
+SimpleStream is a London-based startup company founded and led by Adam Smith in 2010.
+The SimpleStream OTT platform is currently available and has 14 users in the U.K. including TV channels such as the Food Network, At the Races, and Ideal Shopping.
+These and other media companies have selected SimpleStream's hosted solution for streaming their channels to multiple devices and for delivering catch-up TV services over the Internet.
+With the enhancements being added and by leveraging Pilat Media's existing software, service delivery, and international presence, OTTilus is being engineered to suit the needs of a much wider market including larger broadcasters, operators, and clients outside of the U.K.

 For an initial period of five years and subject to some exclusions, OTTilus will be the parties' exclusive vehicle for delivering OTT solutions to TV broadcasters and operators.
 SimpleStream will continue to provide its OTT solutions to non-broadcasters.